MP for Fylde

 Opposition Assistant Whip (Commons)

-Andrew Snowden is the Conservative MP for Fylde, elected on 4 July 2024.
-He currently serves as Opposition Assistant Whip in the Commons and has sat on committees including the Crown Estate Bill [HL] (29 January–6 February 2025) and the Terrorism (Protection of Premises) Bill (28–31 October 2024).
-He has declared multiple financial interests related to donations and other support for his activities as an MP, including gifts and hospitality from UK sources.
+Andrew Snowden is a Conservative MP for Fylde, elected in 2024.
+He serves as the Opposition Assistant Whip in the Commons (from November 2024) and has sat on committees for the Crown Estate Bill and the Terrorism (Protection of Premises) Bill, reflecting a focus on parliamentary procedures and security and estates issues.

 Generated 21 February 2026